m4l4v1t4/Th3m3-H0sp1t4l-DOSBox/README.md

 ### Linux launcher

-Copy `./theme-hospital-dosbox.desktop` to launcher applications directory of the distro (<code><kbd>/home/<var>username</var>/.local/share/applications/</kbd></code> on Debian like's ditros). ⚠️ The lancher file needs to be personalized with the path to the game directory
+Copy `./theme-hospital-dosbox.desktop` to launcher applications directory of the distro (<code><kbd>/home/<var>username</var>/.local/share/applications/</kbd></code> on Debian like's ditros). ⚠️ The launcher file needs to be personalized with the path to the game directory